emirdero/spot/README.md

 # SPOT

-An HTTP server framework that emphezies simplicity and minimalism.
-Inspired by Flask and Exress.js
+An HTTP server framework that emphasizes minimalism.
+Inspired by Flask and Express.js

 Features: